 Project Support: supports arts programs provided by CBOs that assist in the growth of a vibrant cultural environment by encouraging the continued development of arts activities in communities throughout the state.
 College and university projects must be non-credit and serve the general community.
 Annual March 1 deadline.

 Opportunity Grant: supports the sponsorship of performances, workshops, and exhibits sponsored by non-profit community organizations.
 Rolling deadline.
-Fiscal Year 2015 funds have now been expended.
-New applications will be accepted beginning July 1, 2015.

 Public, private, and parochial schools in Delaware.